INTERNATIONAL

 To whom it is addressed and what it offers

 The EoF International Summer School targets Master’s and Ph.D. students, postdocs, and junior researchers in the field of Economics and related Social Sciences.
-The number of participants is limited to around 40 in order to ensure an ideal ratio between students and lecturers.
+The number of participants is limited in order to ensure an ideal ratio between students and lecturers.
 Students attending the Summer School intensify their knowledge in their fields of study and research and will have the opportunity to get to know peer-leading researchers in an interdisciplinary, co-generative environment.
 Although the Summer School intends to bring together science academics from different countries, it also encourages the participation of practitioners in the field.
 This enables mutual enrichment and dialogue between theory and praxis.

 The choice of venue, La Verna, located in the Tuscan Apennines, was purposely selected for the peculiar experience it offers to the attendees through discovering the spiritual abundance in the life of St. Francis and the unique landscape and natural beauty.
 The Summer School is a one-week program, onsite.
 The program comprises a full-time mix of lectures and workshops taught by EoF professors and other invited leading scholars.
 The program also includes a number of relevant field trips and cultural events.